elamont174/chem-quiz/README.md

 ## Deployment

 ## Future Improvements
-There is currently only one quiz with a bank of 20 questions (each quiz shows a random selection of 10 of these questions)
+There is currently only one quiz with a bank of 20 questions (each quiz shows a random selection of 10 of these questions).
+If this project was to be expanded, there would be multiple pages with quizzes for each topic.
+The bank of questions would also be expanded to cover more of the subject area.
+The user would also be able to create a username and password to save their scores for each quiz.

 ## Credits
 [Leonardo AI](https://leonardo.ai/) was used to generate the background image.